trojanators/PathGenerator/Software Output File Requirements.md

     Type:   Double-Precision floating point number
     Unit:   Unitless;
     Range:  -1.0 to +1.0
-    Notes:  A value between -1.0 and +1.0, where 0.0 is no motor movement, -1.0 is maximum reverse speed of the motor, and +1.0 is the maximum
-        | forward speed of the motor.
+    Notes:  A value between -1.0 and +1.0, where 0.0 is no motor movement, -1.0 is maximum reverse speed of the motor, and +1.0 is the maximum | forward speed of the motor.

-# NICK: See if you can figure out how to align the text in the "Notes" description above to align to the U in Unitless.

 ## 2.4 Acceleration
 ### Describes the desired rate-of-change of speed.
 For the robot to speed up, acceleration is a positive, to slow down, the acceleration is a negative